Selles sur Cher

 Selles-sur-Cher is an unpasteurized goat's milk cheese from Loire Valley, France.
 It was made for the first time in the 19th century and is named after the commune of Selles-sur-Cher in the Loir-et-Cher where it was made.

-The cheese is made from goats'-milk and sold in small cylindrical units.
+The cheese is made from goat's milk and sold in small cylindrical shapes.
 It tastes slightly salty and its mould is often eaten along with the cheese which has a comparatively stronger flavour.